Romonaga/rpiLightSystem/README.md

     * sudo nano /etc/php7.3/php.ini
         * add extension=mosquitto.so at the bottom of this file.

 5. Now we will install mysql.
 I will do my best to explain how to get this running.
+While I will do my best to help you do this from the CLI, truth be told, setting up the server and loading the database is far easier if you use mysql workbench.

     * sudo apt install mariadb-server
-    * sudo apt mysql_secure_installation This will secure your SQL server, please respond the the questions presented.
+    * sudo apt mysql_secure_installation This will secure your SQL server, please respond to the questions presented.
+Please remember your password!
     * sudo apt install php-mysql
     *